Sophocles: Fragmentary plays

 Fragments of Ichneutae (Tracking Satyrs) were discovered in Egypt in 1907.
-These amount to about half of the play, making it the best preserved satyr play after Euripides' Cyclops, which survives in its entirety.
+These amount to about half of the play, making it the best preserved satyr play after Euripides's Cyclops, which survives in its entirety.
 Fragments of the Epigoni were discovered in April 2005 by classicists at Oxford University with the help of infrared technology previously used for satellite imaging.
 The tragedy tells the story of the second siege of Thebes.
 A number of other Sophoclean works have survived only in fragments, including: